Aspen Ladd: 2023 Season

 Ladd started off the 2023 PFL season against Olena Kolesnyk on April 7, 2023 at PFL 2.
 At weigh-ins, Kolesnyk came in at 146.4 lbs, .4 pounds over the limit for featherweight; she was fined 20% of her purse and was given a point deduction in the standings.
 Ladd lost via majority decision.

 Ladd faced Karolina Sobek on June 16, 2023 at PFL 5.
 She won the fight via an armbar submission in the second round.

 As a replacement for Julia Budd, Ladd faced Kayla Harrison on November 24, 2023, at PFL 10.
 She lost the bout by unanimous decision.

 Ladd faced Ekaterina Shakalova on May 17, 2024, at Bellator Champions Series 2.
 She won the fight by unanimous decision.

 Global Fight League

 Ladd was scheduled to face Alejandra Lara in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
 However, all GFL events were cancelled indefinitely.

 Bare-knuckle boxing

 Ladd made her debut with Bare Knuckle Fighting Championship against Shyanna Bintliff on November 15, 2025 at BKFC 84.
 She won the fight by knockout at the end of the first round.

+In 2026 she signed with BKB Bare Knuckle Boxing, and faced Bianca Daimoni on August 29 at BKB 58.
+She lost via unanimous decision.